 - We take a Rover P6 to the Sahara

-- Other creat classic Rovers for sale!
+- Other great classic Rovers for sale!

 Grace Kelly’s Accident

-While France’s steep, winding southern roads of Corniche no longer radiate with the sun-drenched image portrayed in 1950s cinematic depictions, instead relegated to the contemporary curse of sluggish traffic and hellish traffic lights, the views remain jaw-dropping as the tarmac undulations remain demanding.
+While France’s steep, winding southern roads of Corniche no longer radiate with the sun-drenched image portrayed throughout 1950s cinematic depictions, instead relegated to the contemporary curse of sluggish traffic and hellish traffic lights, the views remain jaw-dropping as the tarmac undulations remain demanding.

 It was on this road – the D37 – that Princess Grace of Monaco suffered a devastating incident on 13 September 1982; her dark green Rover lurched over the edge of a 120-foot mountainside drop, rapidly spiralling into the undergrowth with a masticating crunch of metal.